mclbdn/flask_mongo_todo_list/README.md

 ### <a href="https://lit-brook-98133.herokuapp.com">Try running this app here.</a>

-TODO list app using Flask and Mongo DB Atlas (Cloud DBaaS for MongoDB).
+TODO list CRUD app using Flask and Mongo DB Atlas (Cloud DBaaS for MongoDB).

 ## Challenges I faced
 * This was my first time using NoSQL DB and initially, I was a bit confused, but I got quickly used to it and I have to say that document databases are my favorite now!